Sampling Methods | Types, Techniques & Examples

 Non-probability sampling methods

-Non-probability sampling techniques are often appropriate for exploratory and qualitative research.
+Non-probability sampling techniques are often used in exploratory and qualitative research.
 In these types of research, the aim is not to test a hypothesis about a broad population, but to develop an initial understanding of a small or under-researched population.

 A convenience sample simply includes the individuals who happen to be most accessible to the researcher.